Tools

 After forces are summarized, they are transformed into a weld part coordinate system.

-This method calculates forces for each node and related element from a weld part.
-Besides the weld length and a coordinate system are calculated for each weld node taking into account neighbor weld part elements.
+This method summarizes forces at each welded node from respective weld part elements.
+Besides, the weld length and a coordinate system are calculated for each weld node taking into account neighbor weld part elements.

-Weld length is a sum of the half of the element's length along the weld direction from both sides of the weld node (L2-L6 on the picture):
+Weld length is a sum of the half of the length of vector between adjacent weld nodes (L1 - L5 on the picture below):

-Note: For non-welded nodes, the result is taken by the following rule:
+Note: For non-welded nodes, the result is taken from welded nodes by the following rules:

 - open Weld Finder Tool to recognize welds;